annakepowicz/Priority-task-scheduler/README.md

   Includes `BugFix` and `FeatureRequest` classes inheriting from an abstract `Task` base class.

 - **Dynamic Prioritization:**
-  `BugFix` tasks automatically get a priority boost (e.g., +20), ensuring that critical issues are handled before lower-impact tasks.
+  `BugFix` tasks automatically get a priority boost, ensuring that critical issues are handled before lower-impact tasks.

 - **Queue Operations:**
   - `PEEK` – preview the next task without removing it